-I had the opportunity recently to keynote a speech therapy conference in west Texas that focused on honoring diversity in our schools.
+I had the opportunity to keynote a speech therapy conference in west Texas that focused on how to honor diversity in our schools.
 I shared a story about my roots that drives me to honor diversity every day.

 Does anyone recognize either of these two women?